PARIS 2 DAY ITINERARY – FREE THINGS TO DO

-Separating the Louvre and the Place de la Concorde are the French formal Tuileries Gardens.
-With carefully tendered gardens, backdrops of some of Paris’s most famed attractions and walkways winding past fields of attractions, it is no wonder that people flock here.
+With carefully tended gardens, backdrops of some of Paris’s most famed attractions and walkways winding past fields of attractions, it is no wonder that people flock here.

 Statues and fountains decorate this busy, large public area bordering the Tuileries Gardens.
 On each corner of the octagonal square stands a statue that represents a French city.

 Then treat yourself to views from the ‘Roue de Paris’ Ferris wheel right beside you in the square.

 We are always drawn to the gardens of a city, and if you are in Europe in springtime and love flowers then Keukenhof in Holland is a must for your bucket list.
 It is just magnificent and was a highlight of our Europe trip.

 Wander this famous 1.9-kilometre road stretching from the lower part, Place de la Concorde, to the upper part, the Arc de Triomphe.
-The Champs Elysees is considered as one of the world’s most famous commercial streets.
+The Champs Elysees is considered one of the world’s most famous commercial streets.

 Sainte Chapelle is a royal chapel with over 1000 dazzling stained glass windows recounting the history of the world.
-It used to be the residences of the Kings of France up until the 14th century.
+It used to be the residence of the Kings of France up until the 14th century.

 Price: €15 per adult.